 6. Respect their struggles.

 Sometimes those things our teens are struggling with seem so insignificant in comparison to our adult struggles, but it’s all a matter of perspective.
-Their struggles are genuine and very important to them.
+Think back to your teen years.
+Their struggles are genuine and as important to them as your adult struggles are to you.
 Respect what they’re going through.
+Be their sounding board.
+Offer guidance if they’re seeking it (or really, really need it), but also recognize when they need you to simply listen.

 7. Spend time with them.

-I have been amazed at how much my teens (well, two teens and one almost-teen) have enjoyed our one-on-one breakfast dates.
-They love spending time with me without distractions – and a good breakfast probably doesn’t hurt!
-Of course, breakfast is only one of many ways to spend time with your teenager.
+I started carving out time for one-on-one dates with my teens and I’ve been amazed at how much they enjoy our time together.
+They love spending time with me without distractions – and a good meal probably doesn’t hurt!
+Of course, having a date is only one of many ways to spend time with your teenager

 8. Give them space.

-Sometimes teens just need some space – some quiet time alone to think, read, play music, whatever.
+As much as they need time with us, sometimes teens just need some space.
+They crave quiet time alone to think, read, play music, whatever.
 Make sure they’ve got somewhere they can go to be alone when they need to be.
-If you have kids who share a bedroom, you may need to put some ground rules in place for siblings.
+If you have kids who share a bedroom, you may need to get creative with other spaces in your home or put some ground rules in place for siblings to allow each to have some quiet time.

 9. Remember that they’re still kids.

-They may look like adults, be facing adult decisions, and, at least part of the time, act like adults, but they aren’t adults yet.
-Keep that in mind when they make foolish decisions, act immature, or just need your reassurance.
+They may look like adults, be facing adult decisions, and (at least part of the time) act like adults, but our teens aren’t adults yet.
+Keep that in mind when they make foolish decisions, act immature, need your reassurance, or just act silly.

 10. Encourage their interests.

 Give your teens a chance to explore their interests.
-Whenever possible, let them take classes or get involved in their church and community.
-The teen years are a time of figuring out their gifts and talents and how those are going to factor into their future.
+Whenever possible, let them take classes or get involved in church and community activities.
+The teen years are a time of figuring out their gifts and talents and how those are going to factor into their futures.
 Help them to make the most of that exploration.

 11. Give them responsibilities.